alfredkondoro/swahili-nlu-intent-evals/data/datacard.md

 ### Why was this dataset created?

-Swahili is spoken by over 200 million people across East and Central Africa and serves as an official language in Tanzania, Kenya, Uganda, and the Democratic Republic of Congo.
+Swahili is spoken by over 200 million people across East and Central Africa and serves as an official language in Tanzania, Kenya, Uganda and the Democratic Republic of Congo.
 Despite this reach, Swahili remains severely under-resourced for NLU tasks.
 Existing multilingual benchmarks either omit Swahili or include it via translation from English, which fails to capture authentic linguistic structures and pragmatic conventions.

 SwahiliNLU was created to:
 1. Provide a natively constructed Swahili NLU benchmark for the research community
 2. Cover mobile virtual assistant use cases relevant to East African users
-3. Introduce pragmatic tone annotation — a linguistically motivated dimension absent from all prior intent datasets
+3. Introduce pragmatic tone annotation — a linguistically motivated dimension absent from prior Swahili and African-language intent datasets

 ### Who created the dataset?